Link Motion: How it works

 Link Motion is a next generation on-board unit hardware and open source powered secure software platform that enables integration of features for connected and smart cars.
 Link Motion uses Linux and Qt to implement several previously discrete ECU with one computer and relies on ARM TrustZone and virtualization to protect critical system functions from vulnerabilities.
 An AUTOSAR based operating system in the heart of the carputer is responsible for controlling safety-critical functions and vehicle communication on the controller-area network (CAN bus).
 It supports central unit, instrument cluster and head-up displays, rear-view cameras, CANopen protocol and it offers connectivity through cellular, vehicle-to-everything (V2X), WiFi and Bluetooth connections as well as location services using GPS, GLONASS and BeiDou.
 Data is shared and stored in the cloud, and a platform that supports both custom connected car services and others such as Apple CarPlay, Baidu Carlife or Android Auto.
 Vehicle data can be captured with on-board diagnostics (OBD) which is available using standard OBD-II PIDs.

 New Development

-Link Motion will further enhance its carputer into a “CarBrain”, using artificial intelligence (AI) and blockchain applications to make vehicles a more intelligent part of the traffic ecosystem.
+Link Motion will further enhance its carputer into a “CarBrain” platform, using artificial intelligence (AI) and blockchain applications to make vehicles a more intelligent part of the traffic ecosystem.
 They have also integrated Keystone into the platform which is Irdeto’s new smartphone-based vehicle access solution that allows vehicle owners to create and control policies around multi-user vehicle access, settings and usage including ECU-side functionality and cloud services, as well as a complete back-end management system with analytics.